The Daring Gourmet

 Visually appealing and packed with flavor, these Spanish Deviled eggs are perfect for entertaining, a New Year’s Day buffet or any other occasion!

-deviled eggs recipe spanish chorizo olives capers pimientos paprika best gluten free paleo
+spanish deviled eggs recipe chorizo smoked paprika olives capers pimientos

 Let’s get started!